Step 0 - Install

 brew services start mongodb-community

 Homebrew can download, install, and manage 3rd party libraries.
 Here are a few helpful commands for managing these locally-installed databases.

 If you see this error, it can either mean that there are permission issues or things that did not install correctly.

 I generally suggest we first look at the error logs and see if we can better understand the problem.

 The error log can be found here:

 Common MySQL Errors

-If you can't make sense of the error log, then one option is to uninstall mysql and re-install everything.
+If you can't make sense of the error log, one option is to uninstall MySQL and re-install everything.

-brew uninstall mysql # Clean things up brew cleanup --force # Remove any associated files or folders launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist # Remove any plists that might be lingering around rm ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist # Remove the MySQL folder with recursion and force sudo rm -rf /usr/local/var/mysql
+brew uninstall mysql # Clean things up brew cleanup --force # Remove any associated files or folders launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist # Remove any plists lingering around rm ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist # Remove the MySQL folder with recursion and force sudo rm -rf /usr/local/var/mysql

 brew install mysql # Check your installation ps aux | grep mysql # Initialize the MySQl daemon mysqld --initialize --explicit_defaults_for_timestamp # Start the MySQL server (don't use sudo) mysql.server start